Introduction

 But we have all experienced the deficiencies in asset capacity borne from the difficulties of forecasting a realistic future for the asset sets we manage.

-We can pretty confidently look back and see where our predecessors misstepped in their forecasts and often even identify and understand how and where they went wrong.
+We can look back pretty confidently and see where our predecessors misstepped in their forecasts, and often even identify and understand how and where they went wrong.
 Such is the advantage of hindsight.

-There will be a change in all things, technology, values, and wisdom.
+There will be a change in all things: technology, values, and wisdom.

 My kingdom for a Crystal Ball!